 Estimates from the Autism and Developmental Disabilities Monitoring (ADDM) Network of the Centers for Disease Control and Prevention (CDC) reveal that roughly 1 in 323 children has been identified with cerebral palsy.

-The CDC also states that it is the most common motor disability in childhood, and it is extremely important for children with cerebral palsy and their families to have support.
+The CDC identifies cerebral palsy is the most common motor disability in childhood.
+It is extremely important for children with cerebral palsy and their families to have support.
+Read more to learn about how the attorneys at Johnson // Becker can help you and your child.

 What is Cerebral Palsy?

-The term ‘cerebral’ refers to the part of the body that is affected while ‘palsy’ refers to paralysis, because there is a dormant or paralyzed area of the brain, which results in either partial or complete paralysis of the muscles.
+The term ‘cerebral’ refers to the part of the body that is affected while ‘palsy’ refers to paralysis.
+That’s because there is a dormant or paralyzed area of the brain, which results in either partial or complete paralysis of the muscles.

 Cerebral palsy is a disorder that can affect different people in different ways, and can have an effect on body control, muscle tone, muscle coordination, reflex, balance, and posture.